-- Total warning count now displayed on build completion. - Debugger now sets the initial and startup completion breakpoints before the user breakpoints are set. - Fixed memory leak in watch windows. - Fixed crash while using memory window when not connected to target. - Removed "Debugger Initial Breakpoint" environment options. - Can now optionally specify the main load file to download using the "Load File" project property. - Added "Go To Disassembly" to code editor context menu when debugging. - Added "Export As Text" to variable display windows. - Variable display windows now display char as null terminated strings by default. - Fixed display of array and struct variables. - Added "Auto Refresh" to the context menu of the execution count window. - Fixed set breakpoint on variable from text editor. - Fixed modifying breakpoint properties. - · Fixed memory window always evaluating address expression when auto size is selected. - Fixed memory window switching to auto size mode if size is less than display width. - Fixed watch window not storing the filename and linenumber context in which to evaluate the expression. - Fixed misc bugs in watch window.
+Fixed memory leak in watch windows.
+Fixed crash while using memory window when not connected to target.
+Removed "Debugger Initial Breakpoint" environment options.
+Can now optionally specify the main load file to download using the "Load File" project property.
+Added "Go To Disassembly" to code editor context menu when debugging.
+Added "Export As Text" to variable display windows.
+Variable display windows now display char \ as null terminated strings by default.
+Fixed display of array and struct variables.
+Added "Auto Refresh" to the context menu of the execution count window.
+Fixed set breakpoint on variable from text editor.
+Fixed memory window always evaluating address expression when auto size is selected.
+Fixed memory window switching to auto size mode if size is less than display width.
+Fixed watch window not storing the filename and linenumber context in which to evaluate the expression.